66666233336666623333/yolo-expand-labells/README.md

 Important Notes:
 Ensure the classes.txt file is not located in the annotation file directory, as the script counts the number of .txt files in the directory.
 The naming format for the generated images and annotation files appends a sequence number to the original filename (for example, the original files image.jpg and image.txt might have their transformed counterparts named image_1.jpg and image_1.txt).
-The script currently does not implement the functionality to draw text on images (the relevant code is commented out).
+The script currently does not implement the functionality to draw text on images (the relevant code is commented out).The purpose of the commented-out section is to display information about the flip in the top left corner of the newly generated image, indicating the type of flip (one of 0, 90, 180, 270 degrees rotation, vertical flip, or horizontal flip).

 Sample Code Invocation:
 Before using this script, you need to set the txtpath and jpgpath variables to the paths of your annotation files and image files, respectively, and then set the num_change variable as required.
 After running the script, it will automatically process all files and create augmented data copies in the specified directories.